etcd-io/etcd/Documentation/learning/api_guarantees.md

 ### Granting, attaching and revoking leases

-etcd provides [the lease mechanism][lease].
-The primary use case of lease is implementing distributed coordination mechanisms like distributed locks.
+etcd provides [a lease mechanism][lease].
+The primary use case of a lease is implementing distributed coordination mechanisms like distributed locks.
 The lease mechanism itself is simple: a lease can be created with the grant API, attached to a key with the put API, revoked with the revoke API, and will be expired by the wall clock time to live (TTL).
 However, users need to be aware about [the important properties of the APIs and usage][why] for implementing correct distributed coordination mechanisms.

 [txn]: api.md#transactions
 [linearizability]: https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf